 - 2 teaspoons smoked sea salt or kosher salt

-- 1 tsp pepper, black or cayenne or crushed red pepper flakes
+- 1 teaspoon pepper, black or cayenne or crushed red pepper flakes

 - 1 teaspoon onion powder